 In honor of CIIS's founders, Haridas and Bina Chaudhuri, up to three $1,000 scholarships are awarded to students from India each year.

-Established by an anonymous gift from two alumni, CIIS will offer two scholarships of $2,500-$5,000 each per year to students from China.
+Established by an anonymous gift from two alumni, CIIS will offer two to four scholarships of $1,500-$5,000 each per year to first year students from China.

 Each year one student from three of CIIS's schools–The School of Professional Psychology & Health, the School of Consciousness and Transformation, and the School of Undergraduate Studies--is awarded a scholarship supported by the annual donations of CIIS alumni.
 Scholarships are for $1,000.

 Each year one student from three of CIIS's schools-The School of Professional Psychology & Health, the School of Consciousness and Transformation, and the School of Undergraduate Studies--is awarded a scholarship supported by the annual donations of CIIS faculty and staff.
 Scholarships are for $1,000.

 Each year one student from three of CIIS's schools-The School of Professional Psychology & Health, the School of Consciousness and Transformation, and the School of Undergraduate Studies--is awarded a scholarship supported by the annual donations of CIIS's Board of Trustees.
 Scholarships are for $1,000.

 Through donations from the Ernest Christian Klipstein Foundation and other donors, each year two students in the Bachelor of Arts Completion Program will receive a $2,500 scholarship.